|

 ultimately private property and, although they allow public

-access, they have the right to place conditions on that
+access, they have the right to place conditions on that access.

 Often one of those conditions is the presence of CCTV.
-Given
+Given the

-CCTV in public places should be considered.
+public places should be considered.

 The Commission has not identified a single factual example of

-unacceptable use of CCTV that cannot be addressed under
+unacceptable use of CCTV that cannot be addressed under existing

-community is concerned about CCTV.
+concerned about CCTV.

 On the contrary, a 2007 survey by the Federal Privacy

-Commissioner found that of the 92% of respondents who were
+Commissioner found that of the 92% of respondents who were aware

 In this age of mobile phones and the world wide web, when

-millions of images are sent around the world every day, it
+millions of images are sent around the world every day, it makes

-of CCTV given its many public safety benefits
+given its many public safety benefits

 |